 Cyber Security is however a process that needs to be constantly monitored and periodically implemented by means of maintenance activities (Maintain Phase) related to the safety level of industrial plants.
 This is the only way to ensure that data flow, which can be shared outwards, is safe from cyber threats, therefore avoiding catastrophic consequences for companies.

 2. Follow up

-Why companies should adopt the IEC 62443 Standard
+Why companies should comply with the IEC 62443 Standard

-The application of the IEC 62443 international standard represents a guarantee both for the security of OT data to be shared with the IT and the entire production sector.
+The compliance with the IEC 62443 international standard represents a guarantee both for the security of OT data to be shared with the IT and the entire production sector.
 It is therefore possible to avoid any possible contamination with “infected” data.

-However, when looking at the future, industrial product safety may only be a mirage if we don’t apply an adequate protection from cyber attacks to the industrial sector.
+However, when looking at the future, industrial product safety may only be a mirage if we don’t apply for adequate security for industrial automation control system against cyber attacks.
 For this reason, we all have to be aware of this scenario.

 As consultants in the field, we have created a dedicated team of certified specialists in accordance with the ISA99/IEC62443 Cybersecurity Fundamentals Specialist and ISA99/IEC62443 Cybersecurity Risk Assessment Specialist standards.
-Our goal is to help companies adopt real safety measures which are long-lasting and compliant to the requirements provided by the IEC 62443 standard for each single phase of the IACS Security Lifecycle.
+Our goal is to help companies adopt real security measures that are long-lasting and in compliance with the IEC 62443 standard for every single phase of the IACS Security Lifecycle.